shaunpez/shaunpezeshki.com/src/blog/post-45.md

 Everything digital depends on some form of cryptography.
 And quantum computing goes straight through it.

-Security teams are now racing to build **quantum-resistant encryption**—methods that can survive attacks from quantum computers.
+Security teams are now racing to build **quantum-resistant encryption** (methods that can survive attacks from quantum computers).
 But building and adopting these new systems takes time, and time is running out.

 ## So Where Do We Go From Here?

 Quantum computing isn't science fiction anymore.
 It's real hardware, solving real problems.

-The upside is massive—faster innovation, better healthcare, cleaner energy.
+The upside is massive: faster innovation, better healthcare, cleaner energy.

 But the risk is real too.
 If we don't upgrade the systems we rely on daily, the cost won't be theoretical.